mchav/mchav.github.io/_posts/2025-10-13-iris-classification-in-haskell.md

 * Create a one-hot vector with three entries.
 * Then finally convert each int to a float.

 That's it.
 Our data is ready for machine learning.
-Now we can pass it to `Torch` and use it to train a small multi-layer perception.
+Now we can pass it to `Torch` and use it to train a small multi-layer perceptron.

 ## Training the model